-From tailgates to office potlucks to spirit days and the Steeler chant, there is no doubt that football season is one of the most anticipated seasons of the year.
-Steeler fans come from every edge of the country just to get a piece of the action, and who can blame them?
-Steeler games are an experience like no other and, without a doubt, are one of the most highly coveted sporting events in the city to attend; those with tickets have often had them for generations, and the rest of us are left fighting over what’s left.
+From tailgates to office potlucks to spirit days and the Steelers chant, there is no doubt that football season is one of the most anticipated seasons of the year.
+Steelers fans come from every edge of the country just to get a piece of the action, and who can blame them?
+Steelers games are an experience like no other and, without a doubt, are one of the most highly coveted sporting events in the city to attend; those with tickets have often had them for generations, and the rest of us are left fighting over what’s left.

 Good news, though: You don’t have to be live to love the game.
-What’s more: Even if you don’t have tickets, Steeler Nation will make every bar and restaurant in every neighborhood on Sunday afternoon (or night) feel as though you are sitting in Heinz Field.
+What’s more: Even if you don’t have tickets, Steeler Nation will make every bar and restaurant in every neighborhood on Game Day feel as though you are sitting in Acrisure Stadium.

-Located at 1515 East Carson Street, Local is “great for lunch, dinner or weekend brunch on the city’s largest heated, enclosed roof-top deck or in the main dining area inspired by vintage Pittsburgh scenes.”
+Located at 1515 East Carson Street, Local is great for lunch, dinner or weekend brunch.
+They have a heated, enclosed roof-top deck and a main dining area inspired by vintage Pittsburgh scenes.
 Whether you’re looking to grab a quick bite or enjoy a drink at the bar while watching the Steelers, Local is a staple in the Southside bar scene.

 A Pittsburgh favorite, Mario’s was brought to life in 1982 by Pittsburgh native Bob Pessolano, who created a bar that has a unique blend of a neighborhood, college and sports bar rolled into one.
 A popular Southside game-time destination, you can also find a Mario’s in Oakland and Shadyside.

 The self-proclaimed “#1 sports bar in Pittsburgh” is in the heart of Southside.
 With three floors to find the perfect spot to camp out and watch the game, it’s no wonder that Carson City is so popular among the natives.
 With a menu full of game-time staples and specials every day of the week, Carson City is worth a stop.